SwayattDrishtigochar/Dashboard/Readme.md

 Stack Used:

-- Backend API with Node and Express
+- Backend with Node and Express
 - React frontend
 - MongoDB for database